Infrastructure

 Trans-European transport routes on roads, rails, in the air or on water intersect in the capital area.
 Berlin meets the challenges of a growing metropolis with an increasing population and increasing flows of goods in passenger and freight transport with an efficient public transport network and efficient freight transport centers.

 Berlin is very well connected nationally and internationally by train.
 Many large European economic centers such as Amsterdam, Rotterdam, Prague, Warsaw and Vienna can be reached quickly via Berlin Central Station.
-Direct connections lead to Munich and Frankfurt in four hours, to Hamburg in under two hours and to Stuttgart in five and a half hours.
+Direct connections lead to Paris in eight hours, to Munich and Frankfurt in four hours, to Hamburg in under two hours and to Stuttgart in five and a half hours.

 Numerous cities in Brandenburg, such as Magdeburg, as well as the diverse natural landscapes and recreational areas of Brandenburg, are regularly connected to the capital by regional express lines.